-Programs at Bushnell University are approved for the use of the GI Bill®4 education benefits.
-To apply for admission, veterans and active duty personnel should follow regular admissions policies and the School Certifying Official in the Registrar's Office as early as possible to expedite handling of VA forms and to coordinate benefits.
+Programs at Bushnell University are approved for the use of the GI Bill® education benefits.
+To apply for admission, veterans and active duty personnel should follow regular admissions policies and the

-4 "GI Bill" is a trademark owned by VA and registered with the U.S. Patent and Trademark Office as of October 16, 2012.
+&lt;sup>4 "GI Bill" is a trademark owned by VA and registered with the U.S. Patent and Trademark Office as of October 16, 2012.